ilovemyoctpsm/ilovemyoctpsm/README.md

 - You can call me Deaf/Kohi or any nickname you want to.
 - I love C+H so plz C+H cuz I won't bite. 😖
-- Fandoms that I'm in: BSD, Black Butler, CRK, YanSim, TWST, SaikiK, TBHK, HLB, etc.
+- Fandoms that I'm in: BSD, Black Butler, CRK, YanSim, TWST, SaikiK, TBHK, HLB, DanDaDan etc.